Nigerians spent N3bn in cinemas in 6 months - Vanguard News

-Nigerians spent nearly 3, 124, 026, 959 billion Naira to watch box office movies at Nigerian cinemas between January and June.
+Nigerians spent nearly 3, 124, 026, 959 billion Naira to watch box office movies at Nigerian cinemas between January and June, data provided by cinemas and gathered by the Cinema Exhibitors Association of Nigeria (CEAN) say.

-The figures are according to data provided by cinemas and gathered by the Cinema Exhibitors Association of Nigeria (CEAN).
+Buhari congratulates Oyetola on his victory at Supreme Court(Opens in a new browser tab)

 The movies maintained their positions until the fourth week when ‘Glass’ debuted at number one with ‘Aquaman’ taking second place and ‘Chief Daddy’, third booting ‘Up North’ to fourth place.